 According to the International Labor Organization, small to medium-sized enterprises contribute more than 50% of the Gross Domestic Product (GDP) in most of the countries that are members of the Organization for Economic Cooperation and Development (OECD).
 Unfortunately, it is small businesses that have been hit hardest by the economic effects of the pandemic, yet consumer support for small businesses remains strong.
-This is reflected in our results, where participants indicted that prior to the pandemic, 34% reported they would always choose a small business over a large company when possible.
-Today, 55% say they will favor small businesses after the pandemic, a 21-point increase, consistent with our previous findings on the "social obligation" to help small businesses, observed in the Dynata Global Consumer Trends COVID-19 Edition: The Reopening report (June 2020), where half of participants expressed the same sentiment.
+This is reflected in our results, where participants indicted that prior to the pandemic, 32% reported they would always choose a small business over a large company when possible.
+Today, 53% say they will favor small businesses after the pandemic, a 21-point increase, consistent with our previous findings on the "social obligation" to help small businesses, observed in the Dynata Global Consumer Trends COVID-19 Edition: The Reopening report (June 2020), where half of participants expressed the same sentiment.

-This sentiment was strongest in India and the USA where, 40% and 24% of consumers surveyed "strongly agree" they feel obliged to support small businesses.
+This sentiment was strongest in the USA and Australia where, in both countries, 24% of consumers surveyed "strongly agree" they feel obliged to support small businesses.

-As with our prior report in June, Baby Boomers are the generation most likely to favor small businesses, with 62% agreeing they feel obliged to help smaller businesses survive.
-Again, Gen Z - perhaps as a result of their upbringing in a world dominated by big-box retailers and online shopping - are the least likely to feel obligated to support small businesses, with 17% indicating they don't feel an obligation.
-Perhaps this is a result of the somewhat widely held belief among Gen Z'ers that large companies contribute more to their national economy through taxes, expressed by 41% of those surveyed.
+As with our prior report in June, Baby Boomers are the generation most likely to favor small businesses, with 61% agreeing they feel obliged to help smaller businesses survive (up from 57%).
+Again, Gen Z - perhaps as a result of their upbringing in a world dominated by big-box retailers and online shopping - are the least likely to feel obligated to support small businesses, with 19% indicating they don't feel an obligation.
+Perhaps this is a result of the somewhat widely held belief among Gen Z'ers that large companies contribute more to their national economy through taxes, expressed by 36% of those surveyed.

-When asked whether governments should concentrate their efforts on supporting small businesses, 57% said they agree.
-Consumers in India are most in favor of small businesses receiving government support at 82%.
+When asked whether governments should concentrate their efforts on supporting small businesses, 55% said they agree.
+Australians are most in favor of small businesses receiving government support at 60%.
 Attitudes towards the government's role in supporting small businesses differs by generation, with Baby Boomers most in favor of the government prioritizing small business support, and Gen Z least in favor.